Mohammed-Khubaib/ML/Generalised Program For Classifiers.md

 ### Performace metrics :

-- Just change the values of y with : [Acc,Pres,Tpr,Fpr] one after the other
+- Just change the values of y with : `[Acc,Pres,Tpr,Fpr,F1]` one after the other

 ```python
 plt.subplots(figsize=(3,3))